 Urogynecology Practice Moves to CHI St. Vincent Infirmary

 Female pelvic medicine and reconstructive surgery, or urogynecology, is a subspecialty dedicated to caring for women with pelvic floor disorders.
-Urogynecologists address conditions such as female pelvic organ prolapse, overactive bladder, urinary incontinence, fecal incontinence, urinary retention, bladder pain conditions, and complex cases requiring reconstructions such as fistulas.
-Our specialists have done extensive additional training to gain the expertise to treat these complex conditions and improve our patients’ quality of life.
+Urogynecologists address conditions, such as female pelvic organ prolapse, overactive bladder, urinary incontinence, fecal incontinence, vaginal fistulas, recurrent UTI and pessary care/maintenance.
+Learn more from this article by the American Urogynecologic Society.

 Finding Solutions to Female Pelvic Health Conditions